gauravmehla/canada-history/README.md

 # History of Canada
-Final project on topic "History of Canada" for CSIS1280
+Final project on topic "History of Canada" using basic HTML, CSS and JavaScript.

 Live: [mehla.in/canada-history](https://mehla.in/canada-history/)